tidymass/tidymass/README.md

 <br>

-`massprocesser` is a R package which is used for mass spectrometry based untargeted metabolomics raw data processing.
+`massprocesser` is a R package which is used for mass spectrometry based untargeted metabolomics raw data processing.s

 <br>